benjamin-correa/final-reality/README.md

 Features
 -------

-This game is following the model-view-controller software design pattern and the SOLID principles (for more details, read the change log).
+This game is following the model-view-controller software design pattern, and the SOLID principles (for more details, read the change log).

 1. Implemented the model.